Watercolor Pencil Landscape for Beginners Tutorial

-You’ll learn how to start your landscape with watercolor pencils, using them wet and dry.
+Learn how to start a landscape with watercolor pencils, and finish with traditional colored pencils.